Shankill, Dublin: Sanitation

 A sanitation pole in Shankill Village bears the cast lettering 'R.No.1 R.D.C.
 1911'.
 Rural Districts were administrative divisions created in 1899.
 This inscription refers to the then Rathdown No.1 administrative district (as distinct from Rathdown No.2 district south of Bray).
 The two Rathdown districts were abolished in 1930 and 1925 respectively.

 Amenities

 Education

 Shankill has 3 primary schools; Scoil Mhuire (Roman Catholic), Rathmichael Parish National School (Church of Ireland) and Saint Anne's National School (Roman Catholic).

 Religion

-Shankill has one Roman Catholic church, St Anne's, and a Church of Ireland (Anglican) church, St James', at Crinken (to the south), and Rathmichael, which has had a church for more than 800 years, also has a Church of Ireland church, simply named for the area.
+Shankill has one Roman Catholic church, St Anne's, and a Church of Ireland (Anglican) church, St James', at Crinken (to the south), and Rathmichael, which has had a church for more than 800 years, also has a Church of Ireland church, simply named for the area, as well as a non-denominational independent local church called Shankill Bible Church.